The most important things at a glance:

 But what about the right seasoning?

-By the way: Who does not know the problem of annoying hard shell residues while trying to enjoy the fresh popcorn?
+By the way: Who does not know the problem of annoying hard shell residue while trying to enjoy the fresh popcorn?
 Our popcorn varieties are not only delicious, but also have a particularly thin shell , which virtually dissolves into thin air in the mouth and thus does not impair the taste experience in any way.

 Popcorn – the healthy snack?